TongDuyDat/e-lra/readme.md

 # An Efficient Boundary-Aware Adversarial Model for Polyp Segmentation in Colonoscopy Images

-This repository contains the official implementation of **E-LRA**, a lightweight GAN-based framework for polyp segmentation in colonoscopy images.
+This repository contains the official implementation of **E-LRA**, An Efficient Boundary-Aware Adversarial Model for Polyp Segmentation in Colonoscopy Images.
 E-LRA achieves state-of-the-art performance with only **1.07 million parameters**, making it highly suitable for real-time clinical applications.

 ## Table of Contents
 1. [Abstract](#abstract)